 When I reviewed the album Neon Bible over ten years ago, I used words like haunting, damning, anxious, angry, and hypnotic to describe what I heard.
 I was so taken by that album, I poured out 2,000 words in an attempt to grapple with it.
 Listening to it again more recently, I stand by my initial reaction.
 The album is dark and brooding.
 It’s angry, accusatory, full of rage, confusion, and hopelessness.
 It’s within that context that I fell in love with No Cars Go.

 I love everything that comes before No Cars Go on Neon Bible.
-I love the questions.
-I love the razor sharp criticism of America, Christianity, and the ungodly union of faith and money.
-I love how pointed it all is.
+I love the questions, the razor sharp criticism of America, Christianity, and the ungodly union of faith and money and how pointed it all is.
 It is powerful and challenging.
 At its best, it is convicting and a conduit to self reflection and change.
 Yet after nine songs the band makes a dramatic turn.
 Instead of leaving the listener hopeless, they opt to throw caution to the wind and dive head first into a song that in some ways is the most hopeful and optimistic song I have ever heard.

 Sometimes, one song can make all the difference in the world.
 Perhaps because they wrote No Cars Go a few years earlier, there is less despair and more optimism.
 Perhaps, deep down, they still believed that somewhere, some time, some place, things can and will be better than they are now.
 Lyrically, No Cars Go is deceptively simple – It almost feels silly and childish.
 And because of that, I can imagine some listeners overlooking the spiritual depth of this song.
 The song begins whimsically; playfully.
 When the band yells “Hey!” it would be easy to think they are just having fun; that this song is not meant to be taken as seriously as everything that has come before.
 I believe that line should be seen as a passionate attempt to get our attention.